Posted on Leave a comment

 Test strips depend on chemicals present in the strips to react to metabolites of the target substance.

-If you remember your science class in high school, every experiment called for a high level of control of different variables so the only variable being tested was directly related to the hypothesis you were trying to prove.
+If you remember your science class in high school, every experiment called for a high level of control of different variables.
 In drug testing the uncontrolled variable is the amount of drugs each subject has consumed recently; all other variables need to be tightly controlled.

-We take special precautions to make sure that our tests are stored at 70 degrees Fahrenheit in our facilities and choose the quickest shipping methods to limit exposure to uncontrolled temperatures during transport.
-Even in a controlled environment be careful not to store tests in direct sunlight which can raise the temperature of the tests even though the room is controlled.
+We take special precautions to make sure that we store our tests at 70 degrees Fahrenheit in our facilities and choose the quickest shipping methods to limit exposure to uncontrolled temperatures during transport.
+Be careful not to store tests in direct sunlight which can raise the temperature of the tests.

 Detect Dilution of Urine Samples